litmuschaos/litmus-docs/website/docs/create-workflow.md

 ### 7. Verify and Commit

 This is the final step in workflow creation process.
-In this step, you can validate all the changes related to the workflow like the workflow name, the experiment weights, workflow description, worflow manifest etc. Once you have verified all the changes, you can click the **Finish** button to start the schedule.
+In this step, you can validate all the changes related to the workflow like the workflow name, the experiment weights, workflow description, workflow manifest etc. Once you have verified all the changes, you can click the **Finish** button to start the schedule.